Build a SvelteKit Markdown Blog

 import { browser } from '$app/environment'

-theme.update((currentTheme) => {
+toggle = () => {

-const newTheme = currentTheme === 'dark' ? 'light' : 'dark'
+const theme = this.current === 'dark' ? 'light' : 'dark'

-document.documentElement.setAttribute('color-scheme', newTheme)
+document.documentElement.setAttribute('color-scheme', theme)

-localStorage.setItem('color-scheme', newTheme)
+localStorage.setItem('color-scheme', theme)

 }